MSCI-245-342/hw-wordgame-codio-guides/.guides/content/Part-0--Demystifying-SaaS-app-creation-a5d4.md

 Be sure to add Procfile to git and commit it.
 Run `git status` to verify you haven't forgotten to commit something.
 We send the whole git repo to Heroku, and if you haven't committed something, it doesn't go!

-Your local repo is now ready to deploy to Heroku:
+Your local repo is now ready to deploy to Heroku.
+To deploy, push the repo to Heroku:

 ```
 git push heroku master
 ```

 (`master` refers to which branch of the remote Heroku repo we are pushing to.
 We'll learn about branches later in the course, but for now, suffice it to say that you can only deploy to the `master` branch on Heroku.)
 This push will create a running instance of your app at some URL ending with `herokuapp.com`.
 Enter that URL in a new browser tab to see your app running live.
 Congratulations, you did it--your app is live!

-If you forgot to write down the URL Heroku gave your for your app, you can see all your Heroku apps by running `heroku apps`.
-The URL is https://appname.herokuapp.com/ , where appname is replaced with the name of your app.

 Summary
 -------